Installation

 Get Noodle Gallery running with Docker Compose in under five minutes.
 Compatible with any existing Immich setup.

 Already running Immich?
-Switching is easy — just swap two image names in your docker-compose.yml and you're done.
+Switching is easy — swap two image names in your docker-compose.yml and bump IMMICH_VERSION in your .env.

 The current version is v4.